Firefighter Recruitment Minimum Standards

 - Must be able to perform the essential functions of the position to which he/she seeks employment.

 - Must be able to successfully complete the required pre-employment physical ability test.

-- Applicants who have made a false statement in any material fact; withheld information, practiced or attempted to practice deception or fraud in his/her application, examination, background investigation, polygraph examination or medical examination will be dropped permanently from employment consideration.
+- Applicants who have made a false statement in any material fact, withheld information, practiced or attempted to practice deception or fraud in his/her application, examination, background investigation, polygraph examination or medical examination will be dropped permanently from employment consideration.

-- Applicants who have demonstrated poor maturity or judgment in the applicant's decision making ability may be dropped from further consideration based on the specific circumstances.
+- Applicants who have demonstrated poor maturity or a history of poor judgement in his or her decision making ability may be dropped from further consideration.

 - An unstable work history may be cause for discontinuance based on the specific circumstances.

 - Applicant must successfully pass a polygraph examination and be recommended for employment by a mental health professional under contract with the City after the administration of a psychological exam.